dasads44/GitTutorial/README.md

 - Easier Collaboration - Multiple people can work on Git repos at the same time as all the data is stored locally and then the work can be merged together (This can be tricky and requires the collaborators to have a system in place for merging code from branches).

 - Great for working on multiple machines - I often use git to write code to run on the Cluster on my own machine, I can then push the changes to the repo and run thr code and then pull any output files I want back on my local machine.
-All of this is version controlled and tracked so If I make a mistake I can roll it back and
+All of this is version controlled and tracked so If I make a mistake I can roll it back and it disappears.

 - Reproducibility - code can be shared with others to allow your analysis to be reproduced by others.